prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_rtsp_new(const wchar_t* name, const wchar_t* host,
      uint udp_port, uint rtmp_port, uint codec, uint bitrate, uint interval);
 ```
 The constructor creates a uniquely named RTSP Sink.
 Construction will fail if the name is currently in use.
 There are three Codec formats - `H.264`, `H.265`, and `MPEG` supported.
-The RTSP server is configured when the Pipeline owning Sink as called to Play.
+The RTSP server is configured when the Pipeline is called to Play.
 The server is then started and attached to the Main Loop context once [dsl_main_loop_run](#dsl_main_loop_run) is called.
-Once attached, the server can accept connects.
+Once attached, the server can accept connections.

 Note: the server Mount point will be derived from the unique RTSP Sink name, for example:
 ```